“No thanks, we’ve decided to stick with our current vendor.”

 Swinging for the fences can get you into trouble.
 Sure, you might get lucky and occasionally hit one into the upper deck.
 You’ll probably also experience more strikeouts in the process.
 Smart hitters know when to adjust their approach, choke up, and settle for a hard-hit single or double.

-Likewise, your pipeline always has a few potential “home runs” waiting for you to close.
+Likewise, your pipeline always has a few potential “home runs” waiting for you or another sales rep to close.
 That six-figure contract you’ve been working on is the perfect example.
 If you close that deal, your quota will be looking good for months.

 Being the sales professional that you are, you know better than to focus only on big deals.
 It would be nice if they happen, but there are many factors outside of your control.
 You can’t force big deals through, just like baseball players can’t force themselves to hit home runs.